PK

 where:

-is the variable that holds the output value of the function.
-It is of the RAW
+result is the variable that holds the output value of the function.
+It is of the RAW data type.
+The value is the specified byte or bytes from input, or the value is a null value if input is null.

-data type from which to extract a portion of its bytes.
+input is the input value of the RAW data type from which to extract a portion of its bytes.

-is the byte position from which to start extraction.
+position is the byte position from which to start extraction.
 This value cannot be 0.
-If the value of position
+If the value of position is negative, then SUBSTR counts backwards from the end of input.

-.
+length is the number of bytes to extract from input after position.
 This value must be greater than 0.
 When not specified, all bytes to the end of input are returned.

-changes the value of some of the bytes in a raw value according to a scheme that you specify.
+UTL_RAW.TRANSLATE changes the value of some of the bytes in a raw value according to a scheme that you specify.
 Bytes in the input value are compared to a matching string, and when found to match, the byte at the same position in the replacement string is copied to the result.
 It is omitted from the result if the offset exceeds the length of the replacement string.
 Bytes in the input value that do not appear in the matching string are copied to the resulting value.
 Only the leftmost occurrence of a byte in the matching string is used, and subsequent duplicate occurrences are ignored.

 If the matching string contains more bytes than the replacement string, then the extra bytes at the end of the matching string have no corresponding bytes in the replacement string.
 Any bytes in the input value that match such bytes are omitted from the resulting value.

-exception is raised for any of the following conditions:
+A VALUE_ERROR exception is raised for any of the following conditions:

 The input value is null or has a length of 0